Explore the beauty of gardening in small spaces with us!

 • Basil: Pinch off the top leaves to prevent flowering and encourage more leaf growth.

-• Thyme and oregano: These herbs can be cut back frequently, and harvesting them encourages new growth.
+• Thyme and oregano: These herbs can be cut back frequently, and harvesting them promotes new growth.

 • Parsley and cilantro: Harvest by cutting the outer stems first, leaving the inner stems to continue growing.